B4UDW3RK5/Hackers/README.md

     [2.4] INFO BOX

           Describes the card action.
-There are 2 types of card actions, both actions are resolved immediately when triggered.
+There are 2 types of card actions, both actions are resolved immediately when their criteria is met.

              [2.4.1] When Added to your FILES.
 These actions occur once when a card is added to your FILES from your hand.